-- 43. To obtain a letter of approval, the project activity must be part of the activities that Nigeria will host under the Article 6.4 mechanism submitted to the UNFCCC under Para 26(e) of Article.
-6.4 RMP as contained in Decision 3/CMA3. - 44.
-A MAP may request the approval of more than one activity and the authorization of different entities, or they may be requested and processed separately.
-The process to be followed is as follows: - The MAP submits its prior consideration notification to the CMO simultaneously with its submission to the UNFCCC Secretariat.
-Upon receipt of notification from the UNFCCC Secretariat, the DNA forwards the notification to the CMO for evaluation.
-On evaluation, the CMO sends its recommendation to the DNA on whether or not a "no objection" should be issued.
-Where the CMO recommends that there is no objection, the DNA notifies the UNFCCC through the dedicated interface on the UNFCCC website. - Upon receipt of the no-objection letter, the MAP prepares the MADD and submits it to the UNFCCC.
-The MAP will provide the CMO with a copy of the MADD submitted to the UNFCCC and notify the CMO of an intention to obtain approval of the activity and authorization of the entity. - Once the MADD has been published on the UNFCCC website and the DNA receives a request for response and approval from the UNFCCC, the following process will be followed: - The DNA will forward the request and documents to the CMO for review and assessment.
-The CMO will review the MADD and any other information made available for completeness and may request additional documents or information from the MAP (such as information on how the activity contributes to sustainable development).
-The completeness check (and request for additional information) will be completed within 10 working days of the CMO's receipt of documents from DNA. - O Upon receipt of the complete set of documents, as provided above, the CMO will evaluate the mitigation activity and participant according to eligibility criteria, alignment with national laws and alignment with Article 6 rules, where relevant.
-The CMO may request a technical assessment of the project activity by the CMAB's technical committee.
-The committee will conduct a technical assessment and provide its recommendations to the CMO. - The CMO will complete its evaluation (including the technical assessment) within 25 working days of receipt of complete documents. - The CMO will forward its recommendation to the DNA, to either approve or reject the mitigation activity and/or authorise the activity participant.
-The DNA will then inform the UNFCCC Secretariat of the approval or rejection.
+- 44. To obtain a letter of approval, the project activity must be part of the activities that Nigeria will host under the Article 6.4 mechanism submitted to the UNFCCC under Para 26(e) of Article.
+6.4 RMP as contained in Decision 3/CMA3. - 45.
+A MAP may request the approval of more than one activity and the authorisation of different entities, or they may be requested and processed separately.
+The process to be followed is as follows: - The MAP submits its prior consideration notification to the DNA/CMO simultaneously with its submission to the UNFCCC Secretariat.
+Upon receipt of notification from the UNFCCC Secretariat, the DNA/CMO shall forward the notification to the relevant NCCC Ministries for evaluation.
+On evaluation, the NCCC Ministry sends its recommendation to the DNA/CMO on whether or not a "no objection" should be issued.
+Where the NCCC Ministry recommends that there is no objection, the DNA/CMO notifies the UNFCCC through the dedicated interface on the UNFCCC website. - Upon receipt of the no-objection letter, the MAP prepares the MADD and submits it to the UNFCCC.
+The MAP will provide the DNA/CMO with a copy of the MADD submitted to the UNFCCC and notify the DNA/CMO of the intention to obtain approval of the activity and authorisation of the entity. - Once the MADD has been published on the UNFCCC website and the DNA/CMO receives a request for response and approval from the UNFCCC, the following process will be followed: - The DNA will forward the request and documents to the NCCC Ministry for review and assessment.
+The NCCC Ministry will review the MADD and any other information made available for completeness and may request additional documents or information from the MAP (such as information on how the activity contributes to sustainable development).
+The completeness check (and request for additional information) will be completed within 10 working days of the NCCC Ministry's receipt of documents from DNA/CMO. - Upon receipt of the complete set of documents, as provided above, the NCCC Ministry will evaluate the mitigation activity and participant according to eligibility criteria, alignment with national laws and alignment with Article 6 rules, where relevant. - The NCCC Ministry will complete its evaluation (including the technical assessment) within 25 working days of receipt of complete documents. - The NCCC Ministry will forward its recommendation to the DNA/CMO, to either approve or reject the mitigation activity and/or authorise the activity participant.
+The DNA/CMO will then inform the UNFCCC Secretariat of the approval or rejection.
 If approved, the DNA will issue a letter of approval or confirmation. - If there is no approval, the DNA will inform the MAP in writing, providing the reasons for the rejection.
 MAPs can appeal this decision within 10 working days.

-Authorization of Art.
+Authorisation of Art.
 6.4 emissions reduction units (A6.4 ERs)

-The process for requesting the authorization of Article 6.4 ERs will be similar to the authorisation of ITMOs under Article 6.2 section of this Manual.
+The process for requesting the authorisation of Article 6.4 ERs will be similar to the authorisation of ITMOs under Article 6.2 section of this Manual.